Procedure Guide ·Allergy Testing ·2026

 Recovery & Aftercare

-No recovery needed from the testing itself.
-Blood draws heal immediately.
-Intradermal test sites may have mild redness that resolves in 24-48 hours.
-If immunotherapy is started, your dog receives injections at home (given by you) or sublingual drops.
-Results take months — immunotherapy typically shows improvement after 6-12 months.
+No recovery from testing itself.
+Blood draws heal immediately; intradermal sites may show mild redness for 24-48 hours.
+If immunotherapy is started, injections are given at home or as sublingual drops.
+Improvement typically appears after 6-12 months.
 Immunotherapy takes 6-12 months to show results

 Total Cost - $200-$600